“Everything you need to deliver great mobile apps” is Xamarin’s premise

 During the last few years in UruIT, we have been developing cross platform mobile apps in an agile and efficient way.
 This has allowed us to create excellent user experience.
 Frameworks such as Ionic, Sencha Touch, and JQuery Mobile, along with wrappers like PhoneGap, have been successful to work with.
 However, we have realized that Xamarin is a step ahead.

-Ever since Microsoft acquired Xamarin, the software has increased its popularity, and has been enhanced in many ways.
-Significant changes of tools, controls, and components, are being made continuously, with the aim of making existent and future apps work at their best.
+Ever since Microsoft acquired Xamarin, the software is increasing its popularity, and also improving in many ways.
+Significant changes of tools, controls, and components, are happening continuously.
+With the aim of making existent and future apps work at their best.

 The Xamarin world